AngelaZhou779/CVL_SequenceAnaylsis/MasterNotes.md

 # GATK InDel Realignment

 So there isn't that many ways to realign around indels correctly, and we obviously want to since this could impact what we are calling SNPs at certain positions around these indels.
 GATK is meant for handling human data with 2 chromosomes.
 We have an issue in that we are doing pooled sequencing (with 100 individuals = 200 chromosomes).

-You'll have to say you have polyploidy.
+More info about GATK Realigner found [here](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_gatk_tools_walkers_indels_IndelRealigner.php)

    1. Need an unzipped version of reference genome (make sure unzipped -- gunzip)